Wheezing when breathing. Wheezing Whirring wheezing in the lungs

 The choice of treatment tactics depends on the etiology:

-• moist rales with a viral infection pass in a few days with plenty of warm drinking, frequent ventilation and taking vitamin complexes;
+• moist wheezing due to a viral infection goes away within a few days with plenty of warm drinks, frequent ventilation and taking vitamin complexes;

 • severe bacterial diseases (pneumonia) are treated with antibiotics (macrolides, fluoroquinolones, cephalosporins, penicillins).